ghdl/ghdl/doc/using/InvokingGHDL.rst

   * Default binding indication rules of VHDL-02 are used.
 Default binding rules are often used, but they are particularly obscure before VHDL-02.

+  * Allow a subprogram body to match its declaration when the argument lists are semantically identical but do not satisfy formal rules (e.g when a function declaration uses the keyword ``in`` for an argument but its body does not).

   * Within an object declaration, allow references to the name (which references the hidden declaration).
     This ignores the error in the following code: